camunda/camunda-bpm-examples/deployment/embedded-spring-rest/README.md

-# Spring 5 configured embedded process engine and REST API
+# Spring 6 configured embedded process engine and REST API

 This example demonstrates how to set up a web application, which

 * Bundles the `camunda-engine` JAR library
 * Starts and configures a process engine in a Spring 5 Application context
-* Bundles the `camunda-engine-REST` library
+* Bundles the `camunda-engine-rest-jakarta` library
 * Exposes the Process Engine API via REST

-> **Note:** This project must be deployed on a vanilla Apache Tomcat server, NOT the prepackaged distribution
+> **Note:** This project must be deployed on a vanilla Apache Tomcat 10 server, NOT the prepackaged distribution
 > which can be downloaded from https://camunda.com.

+## Requirements

+* Java 17

 ## Why is this example interesting?